wainins/Online-Retail-Business-Intelligence/README.md

   <a href="#overview">Overview</a> •
   <a href="#dataset">Dataset</a> •
   <a href="#data-cleaning">Data Cleaning</a> •
-  <a href="#data-visualizations">Data Visualizations</a> •
+  <a href="#analysis">Analysis</a> •
-  <a href="#insights-and-explanations">Insights</a> •
+  <a href="#insights">Insights</a> •
   <a href="#recommendations">Recommendations</a> •
-  <a href="#conclusion">Conclusion</a> •
   <a href="#reproducibility">Reproducibility</a> •
-  <a href="#author">Author</a>
+  <a href="#about">About</a>
 </p>

+> **Academic Project — STQD6324 Data Management**

-> The objective of this project is to analyse the Online Retail II dataset and transform raw transactional data into meaningful business insights using Apache Pig, Apache Hive and R Markdown.
+> A business intelligence project using Apache Pig, Apache Hive and R Markdown to process and analyse the Online Retail II dataset.
+The project covers large-scale data cleaning, SQL-based business analysis and interactive dashboard development.

-The Online Retail II dataset was selected because it represents real-world e-commerce transactions from a UK-based online retail company.
-It contains over one million transaction records, making it suitable for demonstrating large-scale data cleaning, data warehousing and business analytics.
-The dataset also supports the analysis of customer purchasing behaviour, product performance, sales trends and geographic markets.

 ---

-# Overview
+## Overview

-The objective of this project is to analyse the **Online Retail II** dataset and transform raw transaction records into meaningful business insights using a Business Intelligence workflow.

-The project demonstrates:
+This project processes the **Online Retail II** dataset through a Business Intelligence workflow, from raw transaction data to interactive business insights.
+Python is used for initial data preparation, Apache Pig for data cleaning, Apache Hive for analytical querying, and R Markdown for dashboard development.

+The overall workflow is:

 ```mermaid
 flowchart LR